gb-simon/weather-map-challenge/README.md

 And the responsive site:
 ![responsivescreen](https://i.imgur.com/w7v4A2C.png)

 To manage the versions I used git, with Github.
-For testing the app I used the testing react library, written wth typescript, I tested the app, making the focus on the most important function which is to show the city and the city info.
+The data was taken from the API of [Open Weather Map](https://openweathermap.org/).
+For testing the app I used the testing react library/jest, written wth typescript, I tested the app, making the focus on the most important function which is to show the city and the city info.

 ```tsx
 test("the selector renders the city the user picked", async () => {